Misty Van Popta

-Misty Van Popta is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-She represents the electoral district of Langley-Walnut Grove as a member of the Conservative Party of British Columbia.
-She was a local councillor for the Township of Langley until May 2025, when MLAs simultaneously holding municipal offices were deemed to have resigned said offices.
+Misty Van Popta MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Langley-Walnut Grove since 2024.
+She is a member of the Conservative Party.
+Prior to provincial politics, she served as a councillor for the Township of Langley until May 2025, when MLAs concurrently holding municipal office were deemed to have resigned those positions.

 Early life and career

 Van Popta grew up in the Fern Ridge and Brookswood areas of Langley, where she also raised her two daughters.
 She was a member of the first graduating class of the Langley Fine Arts School and is a longtime resident of Fort Langley.

 Van Popta is a project manager in the construction industry and holds a Diploma in Project Management and a Project Management Professional designation from Simon Fraser University.
 Her career began in the pharmaceutical industry in the 1990s, followed by 14 years in technology and pharmaceutical software.
 She has also co-owned a bicycle shop in Fort Langley.

 Van Popta has also been involved in several local organizations, including the Township of Langley's Heritage Advisory Committee, the Langley Christian School Society, the Fort Langley Business Association, and the Fort Langley Cranberry Festival.